bkt44/RPI-GPIO-action/README.md

 16 -> 7 pin 2 ( GPIO23 )
 17 + 3,3 Volt from RPI.
 Used to pull up resistors.
 18 -> 8 pin2 ( GPIO 24 )
+I made two wires from all the pins on the RPI side, with GPIO.
+One wire to a button, and one wire to a pullup resistor
+( I used a 8x3k3 DIL where pin 1 was connected to +3,3 volt, and the single resistors to the GPIOs )